 The exam also includes:

-• Treatment for possible sexually transmitted infections (STIs or STDs)
+- Evaluation and treatment for possible sexually transmitted infections (STIs or STDs)

-• Medication to prevent pregnancy (emergency contraception), if desired
+- Evaluation and medication to prevent pregnancy (emergency contraception), if desired

-• Information about follow-up medical care, community resources and support
+- Information about follow-up medical care, community resources and support

 If you go to the hospital, the sexual assault will likely be reported to the police.
 However, you do not have to talk to the police in order to get a forensic exam.
 You can decide later whether or not to talk to police.
+If you are age 18 and older, you may choose to have the sexual assault evidence kit collected and tested anonymously/without a name attached to it.
+You can decide later whether or not to talk to police and identify yourself.

 An advocate from the local rape crisis center can help you with your decisions and provide more information.
 Call 1-888-772-7227 to contact your local crisis center or search for your center on our interactive map.